100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

-This unique course offers you an exciting opportunity to transform the lives of individuals and communities by becoming a fully qualified adult nurse.
-You’ll consider the changing nature of health, illness and recovery, as well as the relationship between healthcare professionals and service users.
+This unique course is an exciting opportunity to transform the lives of individuals and communities by becoming a fully qualified adult nurse.
+You’ll consider the changing nature of health, illness and recovery – as well as the relationship between healthcare professionals and service users.
 You’ll graduate as a reflective, competent and employable professional.

 Watch student Bryony Wilkinson talk about what it’s like to study on this course.